1898 Tampa riot

-The Tampa riot was a confrontation between white soldiers from the state of Ohio and black troops from the Twenty-fourth and Twenty-fifth Infantry Regiments on 6–7 June 1898.
+The Tampa Riot was a confrontation between white soldiers from the state of Ohio and black troops from the 24th and 25th Regiments on June 6 and 7, 1898.
 The riot occurred the day before their embarkation to Cuba to fight the Spanish in the Spanish American War.
 The riot highlighted the racial divide that existed in the United States and the discrimination they faced as soldiers.

 Background

 The Buffalo Soldiers

 In the aftermath of the Civil War, Congress, in its reorganization of the U.S. military, mandated that two of the six cavalry regiments and four of its forty-five infantry regiments be made of African Americans.
-This was how the Ninth and Tenth U.S. Cavalry and the Thirty-eighth, Thirty-ninth, Fortieth, and Forty-first Infantry came into being.
-In 1869 however, the four African American infantry regiments were reorganized into the Twenty-fourth and Twenty-fifth Infantry regiments, the same two regiments that would be at the center of the Tampa Riot.
+This was how the 9th and 10th U.S. Cavalry and the 38th, 39th, 40th, and 41st Infantry came into being.
+In 1869 however, the four African American infantry regiments were reorganized into the 24th and 25th Infantry regiments, the same two regiments that would be at the center of the Tampa Riot.
 From the outsets, the soldiers in these regiments were ostracized from the regular army with many white officers refusing to serve with African American soldiers.
 This refusal came in part due to the racist perception that African Americans did not make good soldiers.
 This notion would be disproved on the battlefield, and even as fresh recruits, the soldiers in these regiments gained a reputation for coolness under fire and an indomitable fighting spirit.
 For the next two decades, these regiments found themselves at the forefront of numerous conflicts against Native Americans, and their fighting prowess earned them the respect of not only Native Americans but also among white soldiers.
 The Army and Navy Journal even declared that the comradery between white and black soldiers signaled an end to prejudice against blacks in the regular army.
 When war broke out between Spain and the United States, the Buffalo Soldiers "were among the first units dispatched to southern camps in preparation for the invasion of Cuba."